Walk Japan - Kumano Kodo Trail

 Meals Included: Breakfast, Lunch, Dinner

-We take a break from walking today and start the day with a leisurely boat trip along the Kumano River to Hatayama Taisha, the second of the 3 great Kumano shrines.
+We'll take a break from walking today and start the day with a leisurely boat trip along the Kumano River to Hatayama Taisha, the second of the three great Kumano shrines.
 This is how pilgrims traditionally approached the shrine, which is located near the river mouth.
 The nature in and around the shrine is an integral part of this grand shrine's precincts and annual rituals.
-We've time to explore here before continuing a short distance by train to our destination for the night, the coastal town of Kii-Katsuura.
-Once a quiet fishing port, the town's fortunes changed when an abundance of hot springs were discovered here.
-Kii-Katsuura's other attraction is the early morning fish market which you may wish to visit tomorrow.
+We'll have time to explore here before continuing a short distance by train to our destination for the night, the coastal town of Kii-Katsuura.

 Day 11: Hike To Nachi Shrine; Train To Osaka